zanderxrf15/laravel_project/README.md

 ## My Laravel Project
 This laravel project is an assignment for framework based programming.
 In this assignment we are asked to make a simple website using Laravel.
 The UI used for this website is minimalistic and very modern so that it is easy to navigate.
 It is composed of four sections, which are Home, Blog, About, and Contact.
 Below are the explanations for the website's UI and the screenshots.
+Besides the website's UI, other aspects of the website will be explained as well.

 ### Home